Skip to content

 The rocks and paths can become slippery when wet.
 Always keep a close eye on children, there are sudden drops and steep slopes across the site.
 If you need assistance, please call the emergency services (999) and ask for mountain rescue.

-One of the best ways to explore Brimham Rocks is on a guided walk of the site.
+One of the best ways to explore and learn about Brimham Rocks is on one of our volunteer led guided walks.
+Take a look at the different walks on offer below.

 Discover the rocks